himazawa/himazawa.github.io/content/posts/xz-backdoor/index.en.md

     - Impacted distros are starting to ship patches to downgrade the xz version (more on that later)
 - __30 Mar 2024__:
     - GitHub blocked access to the repostiory and blocked the account of both the xz maintainers

+    - An [official statement](https://tukaani.org/xz-backdoor/) was released by the project maintainer

 ## Impacted components